 Status: This study has been completed.

-Additional clinical trials evaluating LC002 have also been completed, including a Phase II trial (NCT00918840) that looked at LC002’s ability to produce an immune response in the body and its impact on viral load levels during a planned break from HIV medicines.7
+Additional clinical trials evaluating LC002 have also been completed, including a NCT00918840) that looked at LC002’s ability to produce an immune response in the body and its impact on viral load levels during a structured interruption of ART.8(

 What side effects might LC002 cause?